Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 It is a revelation into the spectacular administration systems of a people that are absurdly portrayed to have lived a primitive wild life before the white man arrived.

-As an extra to this tour you include the visit to the nearby Kabaka’s lake, a manmade lake.
-The lake was created by the young flamboyant king, Kabaka Mwanga, with the intention of connecting to Lake Victoria so he could easily access Lake Victoria and one of his palaces at Munyonyo near the lake.
+As an extra to the tour, you can visit the nearby manmade Kabaka’s lake that was created by the young flamboyant king, Kabaka Mwanga, with the intention of connecting to Lake Victoria so he could easily access Lake Victoria and one of his palaces at Munyonyo.

 9. Market Shoppings

-The pages had disobeyed the orders King Mwanga II of Buganda that were contradictory to their faiths and accepted to die for their beliefs when the king ordered for their killing.
+The pages had disobeyed the orders Buganda king that were contradictory to their faiths and accepted to die for their beliefs when the king ordered for their killing.

 St Paul’s cathedral is the oldest Anglican Church in Uganda.

 The vast red-brick building is over 100 years old.
-It is located on the top of Namirembe hill that offers more stunning views of Kampala city.
+It is situated on the top of Namirembe hill that offers more stunning views of Kampala city.

-Two years later in 1877, eight missionaries from the Church Missionary Society arrived in Buganda and began to preach Christianity and make conversions.
+Two years later, 8 missionaries from the Church Missionary Society arrived in Buganda and began to preach Christianity and make conversions.

 When Mutesa I was succeeded by his son Mwanga II in 1884, Christianity came under attack when Mwanga, angry that the Christian converts placed their God above traditional loyalty to him as Kabaka, resolved to wipe out the new religion.